-All children and young people are expected throughout their period in secure care to participate in:
+All children throughout their period in secure care will be supported to participate in:

-- Education: each child or young person will have an individualised education plan, which will identify and support progress towards educational targets.
-Secure centres are subject to the same expectations and inspected against the same national standards as all schools.
-Each secure centre will offer education in line with the Curriculum for Excellence; national qualification and wider achievement awards; youth employment and training services; and liaison with external agencies such as colleges and training providers for transitions.
+- Education: each child will have an individualised education plan, which will identify and support progress towards educational targets.
+It is important that this plan is based on an understanding of the child’s learning needs and that they are supported to have these needs met and to make the most of their talents and abilities (Scottish Government, 2020).
+Secure care centres are subject to the same expectations and inspected against the same national standards as all schools.
+Each secure centre will offer education in line with the Curriculum for Excellence; national qualification and wider achievement awards; youth employment and training services; and in liaison with external agencies such as colleges and training providers for transitions.
+Children should benefit from a wide range of high quality educational, vocational and community-based experiences and qualifications (Scottish Government, 2020).
 Under the Education (Additional Support for Learning) (Scotland) Act 2009, all children subject to Compulsory Supervision Orders (CSOs) are deemed to have additional support needs which require to be identified and planned for.
-Children or young people not subject to CSOs may also have additional support needs.
+Children not subject to CSOs may also have additional support needs.
 The duties of education authorities and other agencies to develop and review coordinated support plans are set out in the legislation detailed in the resources below.

-- Recreational, leisure and social activities: may include swimming pools, therapy and relaxation spaces, IT, art, technology, music, gymnasium, fitness suite, and swimming pool.
+- Recreational, leisure and social activities: may include swimming pools, therapeutic and relaxation spaces, IT, art, technology, music, gymnasium, fitness suite, and swimming pool.

-- Interventions identified as part of the Child’s Plan: to address areas of need and risk.
+- Interventions identified as part of the Child’s Plan: to address needs, vulnerabilities and risk.

-- Assessing, supervising, monitoring and supporting children and young people to promote their wellbeing, protection and development
+- Assessing, supervising, monitoring and supporting children to promote their wellbeing, protection and development

-Further information is detailed in the secure care service specification (available from Scotland Excel).
+Further information is detailed in the Secure Care Pathway and Standards Scotland and secure care service specification (available from Scotland Excel).

 Health and wellbeing

-Regular reviews of the Individual Placement Agreement and Child’s Plan should be attended by the child or young person, parents/guardians, staff from the secure unit, Lead Professional and any other relevant professionals, and held at least every three months.
-Reviews measure progress against GIRFEC wellbeing indicators and outcomes detailed in the Child’s Plan (see the secure care service specification available from Scotland Excel).
+Regular reviews of the Individual Placement Agreement and Child’s Plan should be attended by the child, their parents/guardians, staff from the secure care centre, Lead Professional and any other relevant professionals and held at least every three months.
+Reviews should measure progress against GIRFEC wellbeing indicators and outcomes detailed in the Child’s Plan.
 Following each review the Lead Professional should update the Child’s Plan.

-The Lead Professional should maintain regular contact with the child, their family and unit staff out with review meetings.
+The Lead Professional should maintain a high level of regular contact with the child, their family and secure care centre staff out with review meetings.

-Any third sector organisations involved with the child or young person or their family may be involved in reviews and providing updates on progress, future planning, and preparation for release.
+Any third sector organisations working with the child or their family may be involved in providing support, reviews and updates on progress and future planning.